“Is there a particular grammar book for Latin that you would recommend reading and re-reading?”

 In one week, I learned more Latin words than I had in years.
 I also watched difficult grammar concepts magically make sense as I read.
 These were concepts that had conquered me for years.
 (I am a slow learner.)
 Now they were clear.
 I felt the confusion slip away as I read Lingua Latina.
 The moment I finished, I started reading again.
 As soon as I finished the second time, I read it again.
 Each time, I went a little further into the book.
 Each time the concepts became increasingly clear.

 Maybe you are wondering why, then, I helped create Visual Latin.
 After I discovered the book, I immediately took it into the classroom.
 After all, why should my students not share my experience?
 Lingua Latina had worked for me!
-Unfortunately, they did not share my enthusiasm.

 We tried for a year or so using only the natural method.
 I would teach them Latin using only Latin, but in the end, I would always end up teaching the grammar concepts in English anyway.
-That is when I realized it might work to teach the concepts in English, but to read in Latin.
+That is when I realized it might work to teach the concepts in English but to read in Latin.

-I used these techniques with elementary children at New Hope Academy in Franklin, Tn. for years.
-Each year, I get calls and complaints from local middle and high schools.
-They do not know what to do with my former students.
-The students are simply too advanced for their programs.
-In fact, I tell my students when they leave New Hope Academy not to study Latin in high school.
-Study another language, I tell them.
+I used these techniques with elementary children at New Hope Academy in Franklin, Tennessee for years.
+Each year, I got calls and complaints from local middle and high schools.
+They did not know what to do with my former students.
+The students were simply too advanced for their programs.
+In fact, I used to tell my students when they left New Hope Academy not to study Latin in high school.
+Study another language, I would tell them.
 You will be bored in High School Latin.
 You know too much.

 If they protested, telling me they love Latin and wanted to keep learning, I would tell them what I am telling you.
 Read and re-read Lingua Latina.
 Read it until you master it.